hyperledger/besu-docs/docs/Concepts/Data-Storage-Formats.md

 ## Bonsai Tries

-!!! caution

-    Bonsai Tries is an experimental feature.

-Bonsai Tries is an experimental data storage layout policy designed to reduce storage requirements and increase read performance.
+Bonsai Tries is a data storage layout policy designed to reduce storage requirements and increase read performance.

 Bonsai stores leaf values in a trie log, separate from the branches of the trie.
 Bonsai stores nodes by the